hazcod/LimeRPi2-kodi/README.md

 Installation:
 --------------
 1. Put [Java for ARM](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html) on the pi in /storage/java and test it.
+(Future versions will not be java anymore, so no worries.)
 ```
 mkdir -p /storage/java
 ...extract the java archive and put the contents of the java_1. folder in the /storage/java folder...